-You can select multiple vulnerabilities from the list of Linux software vulnerabilities, Windows vulnerabilities, Web-CMS vulnerabilities, and application vulnerabilities.
+You can select multiple vulnerabilities from the list of Linux software vulnerabilities, Windows system vulnerabilities, Web-CMS vulnerabilities, and application vulnerabilities.
 Then, you can add the selected vulnerabilities to the whitelist.
 After you add vulnerabilities to the whitelist, Security Center no longer detects these vulnerabilities.
-You can remove vulnerabilities from the whitelist in the Settings pane.
+You can remove vulnerabilities from the whitelist in the Settings panel.

 - Log on to the Security Center console.